NightDreamGames/Grade.ly-Android/README.md

 # ⚠️ License

 Grade.ly is a free and open-source software licensed under the MIT License.
-You can use it for whatever you want as long as you give appropriate copyright credit.
+You can use it for whatever you want, as long as you give appropriate copyright credits.

 ---